Special exhibit celebrates the trailblazing woman whose camerawork captured celebrities, surrealists and the zeitgeist of the last century

 In 1932 Miller returned to the U.S, where she set up her own portrait studio and contributed to such publications as Condé Nast’s Vogue.
 Later, upon her return to Europe, she met British artist, historian and poet, Roland Penrose, and together they visited Pablo Picasso in 1937 and established a lifelong family friendship.
-While not a member of the Surrealist movement, she brought to her work a technical innovation and poetic vision akin to Surrealism, and she was invited to exhibit with the group in London in 1940.
+Miller brought to her work the technical innovation and poetic vision of Surrealism, and she exhibited with the London Surrealist Group in 1940.

 During WWII, Miller traveled with the U.S. Army as an officially accredited war correspondent, rare for a woman at the time.
 Miller bore witness to the horrors of war and the death camps of Nazi Germany.
 After the war, she married Penrose and continued her friendship with key figures of the avant-garde, many of whom she photographed for various publications and for biographies written by Penrose.
 Portraiture was the only form of photography Miller continued to practice until the end of her life in 1977.

 The Woman Who Broke Boundaries: Photographer Lee Miller is organized by The Dalí Museum, with works on loan from the Lee Miller Archives in Sussex, England. www.leemiller.co.uk.